asatukorala/tic-tac-toe/README.md

 The second of these bugs is that if a game is won by playing all pieces of the board, the message "The result is a draw" was displayed.
 The reason this occurred is because I put a counter and the counter condition was set to print this message once it reached nine, the amount of pieces on the board.
 As a result of this, I put additional if statements checking for "X" and "O" under my counter check.

 Removing the event listener affected the reset button, so I kept the event listener and instead created a variable called occupied to check if the text content on the board has an "X" or a "O".
 If the square is occupied, then you fall out of this function.
-Hence the function processes onlt unoccupied squares.
+Hence the function processes only unoccupied squares.

 # :persevere: Lessons learnt
 Tested more throughly to find the issues earlier.